How To Catch Any Fish

 Dogtooth Tuna Description

 Dogtooth Tuna are a fantastic gamefish found in the South Pacific and the Indian Ocean.
 They have a wicked set of teeth and frequently bite through thick leaders.
-They generally live near reefs and are adept at bricking anglers in the rocks.
+They generally live near reefs, unlike other tunas.
+They feed primarily on smaller fish such as Rainbow Runners, Bonitos, and even smaller Dogtooths.

 Dogtooth Tuna Pound for Pound Fight Rating - 9.5 out of 10 on the Saltwater Scale